afrisenti-semeval/afrisenti-semeval.github.io/docs_docs/index.md

 > Given training data in a target language, determine the polarity of a tweet in the target language (positive, negative, or neutral).
 If a tweet
 For messages conveying both a positive and negative sentiment, whichever is the stronger sentiment should be chosen.
 This sub-task has 12 tracks:

-  - Track- 1: Hausa Language
+  - Track 1: Hausa
-  - Track- 2: Yoruba_language
+  - Track 2: Yoruba
-  - Track- 3: Igbo language
+  - Track 3: Igbo
-  - Track- 4: Nigerian_Pidgin
+  - Track 4: Nigerian_Pidgin
-  - Track- 5: Amharic
+  - Track 5: Amharic
-  - Track- 6: Algerian Arabic
+  - Track 6: Algerian Arabic
-  - Track- 7: Kinyarwanda
+  - Track 7: Kinyarwanda
-  - Track- 8: Twi
+  - Track 8: Twi
-  - Track- 9: Mozambican Portuguese
+  - Track 9: Mozambican Portuguese
-  - Track- 10:Swahili
+  - Track 10:Swahili
-  - Track- 11: Setswana
+  - Track 11: Setswana
-  - Track- 12: isiZulu
+  - Track 12: isiZulu

 > **Task B: Multilingual Sentiment Classification**